 Compliance with Tax and Social Regulations

-Moving to Italy as a digital nomad comports the payment for income taxes, social security contributions according to the rules applicable to your specific situation.
+Moving to Italy as a digital nomad comports the payment of income taxes, social security contributions according to the rules applicable to your specific situation.

 It is clear, from the tenor of the digital nomad visa/permesso legislation that Italy intends digital nomads to comply with their obligations in terms of tax and social security.
 Apart from the usual penalties that apply for failing to comply, it is is clearly the Italian government’s intention that applications for renewal of stay permits will not be entertained in the event of failure to comply in full with tax and social security obligations.